 RAYNAUD PHENOMENON CAUSES

 The normal control of blood vessel responses to cold and other stimuli is complex, involving the central nervous system, peripheral sensory nerves, and molecules released by circulating cells or from the inner lining of the blood vessel itself (called the endothelium).
+Raynaud phenomenon (RP) occurs when this complex and delicate system of control is disrupted, which alters the normal responses to the environment.

 Alpha adrenergic receptors are proteins on the surface of the muscle cells of blood vessels.
 They help to maintain vascular “tone.”
 When stimulated, the receptors trigger blood vessels to constrict in response to certain stimuli such as stress or cold.
 Receptors that are overly sensitive to adrenalin-like chemicals, released from nerves in the skin, could be responsible for the exaggerated responses to cold that people with RP experience.

 A RP attack can be triggered by exposure to cold temperature or even by a shift in temperature from warm to cool.
-As a result, even mildly cold exposures, such as those caused by air-conditioning or by the cold of the refrigerated food section in a grocery store, can cause a RP attack.
+As a result, even mildly cold exposures, such as those caused by air conditioning or the cold of the refrigerated food section in a grocery store, can cause a RP attack.
 Experiencing a general body chill can also trigger an attack, even if the hands and feet are kept warm.
 Feeling emotional stress and being startled can cause an attack of RP due to the release of nerve transmitter substances; these substances activate the alpha receptors on the muscle of the blood vessel, which signal the blood vessels to narrow.

 RAYNAUD PHENOMENON SYMPTOMS

-Most often, a RP attack affects the blood vessels in the fingers.
+Most often, a Raynaud phenomenon (RP) attack affects the blood vessels in the fingers.
 In a typical RP attack, the fingers (or toes) become suddenly cold as the blood vessels constrict.
 The skin color changes markedly and may become pale (called a “white attack”) or a purple or blue color (called a “blue attack”).
 Usually, an attack of RP begins in a single finger and then spreads to other fingers in both hands.
 The index, middle, and ring fingers are most commonly involved, while the thumb is often not affected (figure 1).

 Patients may experience discomfort, including a “pins and needles” feeling, aching, numbness, or clumsiness of the affected hand(s).
 The feeling of true pain occurs in secondary RP and is caused by a critical and prolonged loss of blood flow to the tissues.